RoberthGo/ReadSearch/README.md

 ## Built with 🛠️
-* Java JDK - Lenguaje de Programación Utilizado
+* Java JDK - Programming Language Used
-* Spring Boot - Framework de Java usado
+* Spring Boot - Java Framework used
-* Hibernate: Persistence provider used by JPA
+* Hibernate: Persistence provider used by JPA.
-* Spring Data JPA: Utilizado para el mapeo objeto-relacional y la persistencia de datos.
+* Spring Data JPA: Used for object-relational mapping and data persistence.
-* Maven - Manejador de dependencias
+* Maven - Dependency handler.
-* Intellij -  Entorno de desarrollo integrado (IDE) utilizado para el proyecto
+* Intellij - Integrated Development Environment (IDE) used for the project.
-* PostgreSQL - Sistema de gestión de bases de datos utilizado en el proyecto.
+* PostgreSQL - Database management system used in the project.
-* Jackson Databind - Biblioteca para convertir serializar y desserializar JSON
+* Jackson Databind: Convert data between JSON and Java objects
 </br></br>